bfrancom/benfran.com/_posts/2023-01-26-cdk-app-runner.md

 This code pulls a hello world app from ECR public.
 I guess it's technically 7 lines of code with the import, but that's mainly for readability.
 Ok, 8 if you include the bash commands, but that's a bit pedantic, wouldn't you say?

+Now run the following:
+* `cdk bootstrap` to bootstrap your AWS account with needed CDK resources
+* `cdk diff` to see the diff between local vs remote.
-run `cdk diff` and if all looks good, run `cdk deploy` and you are done!
+* If all looks good, run `cdk deploy` and you are done!

 But wait, I also want to know the AppRunner URL after it deploys.
 I know it is severely painful to go hunt through the AWS console to find it.